pierreavdb/on-taste/content/_index.md

 | The Monkees \- *Last Train to Clarksville* | 3.85 | Kendrick Lamar \- *Humble* | 3.36 |
 | Four Tops \- *Reach Out I'll Be There* | 4.14 | The Chainsmokers & Coldplay \- *Something Just Like This* | 1.65 |

-Yes, this is only the top 5 (I didn’t have the resources to go beyond).
-Yes, you can be finicky about the sampling bias \- maybe everyone on the website is old and hates new music\!
-But according to [this website](https://www.similarweb.com/website/rateyourmusic.com/#demographics) (and my own user experience), the website demographics is primarily in the 18-24 range.
-They also don’t seem to hate pop music: just take a look at 2020, which has a very high average score (3.48, on par with the 1970s), and whose featuring artists are popstars like The Weeknd, Post Malone, Roddy Rich, or Dua Lipa.
+Yes, it’s only the top five songs (I didn’t have the resources to go further).
+And yes, you can nitpick the sample: maybe everyone on RYM is old and hates new music.
+But [the data](https://www.similarweb.com/website/rateyourmusic.com/#demographics) (and my own experience on the site) suggest otherwise.
+The majority of users are in the 18–24 range, and they clearly don’t hate pop.
+Take 2020, for instance: its average score is 3.48 (right up there with the 1970s) and its biggest hits came from The Weeknd, Post Malone, Roddy Ricch, and Dua Lipa.

 Ok, maybe you don’t still trust Rate Your Music, that’s fine.
 There are plenty of other signs.